 Disability Statement: Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Special Services Office early in the semester so that the appropriate arrangements may be made.
-In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Special Services Coordinator.
-For more information, call or visit the Special Services Office in the Student Services Building, 894-9611 ext.
+In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Special Services Building, 894-9611 ext.
 2529, 2530